aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/loading-saving-and-converting/create-or-load-a-document/_index.md

 aliases:
  - /python/creating-or-loading-a-document/
  - /python/create-or-load-a-document/
-description: "Create a blank document or to load it from a file or stream.
-This is useful for almost any task performed using Aspose.Words."
+description: "Create a blank document or to load it from a file or stream using Python."
 keywords: "create a document python, load a document python, create a blank document python, load a document from file python, load a document from stream python, create a document Aspose python, load a document Aspose python, load formats supported by Aspose.Words python"
 weight: 10
 ---